-- Perhaps supercategory to include N and Adj - resembles some traditional classifications - recalls [±N], [±V] of early generative grammar - Hudson proposed supercategory of N, Prn, D. - But conflict with other needed supercategories if retain assumption of unique word class for each word. - Granularity of Cambridge Grammar system is contrived to be efficient in capturing generalisations about English, but cf. lumpers and splitters.
+- Perhaps supercategory to include N and Adj - resembles some traditional classifications - recalls [±N], [±V] of early generative grammar - Hudson proposed supercategory of N, Prn, D. - Conflicts remain with other needed supercategories if retain assumption of unique word class for each word. - Granularity of Cambridge Grammar system is contrived to be efficient in capturing generalisations about English (cf. lumpers vs. splitters).